swiftlang/swift-evolution/proposals/NNNN-task-priority-escalation-apis.md

           return priority
       }
     }
-    // priority was escalated just before we have store the task in the mutex if let newPriority {
+    // priority was escalated just before we stored the task in the mutex if let newPriority {
         Task.escalatePriority(task, to: newPriority)
     }